simple-digital-edition/tei-editor/docs/source/features.rst

 Features
 ########

+The TEI editor is built using Vue.js and can be used both as a stand-alone application and as a component to be loaded within another Vue.js application.

-The TEI editor has the following features:
+It provides the following features:

 * Fully visual editing of text (no XML or TEI in sight)